ruc-sci-comp/cpp-syllabus/README.md

 ### Prerequisite Knowledge

-While there are no prerequisites for the course, you should be very comfortable with algebra, logic, and problem solving.
+While there are no prerequisites for the course, you should be **very comfortable** with algebra, logic, and problem solving.
 From a technical perspective, you should feel comfortable working with computing systems, with any background in coding and computing being most helpful.

 ### Grading Policy

 The semester will feature the following grades:

-* 10 quizzes: 15%
+* ~10 quizzes
-* 7 homework assignments: 45%
+* ~7 homework assignments
-* 1 midterm examination: 20%
+* 1 midterm examination
-* 1 final project: 20%
+* 1 final project

 #### Final Grades